andlabs/libui/doc/windows-controls.md

 This is the parent from the point of view of the Windows API.
 When creating the window handle for a uiControl, this is the handle to use as the `hwndParent`.

-The value returned by this function TODO should not be stored TODO refer to the top of this page for the control model
+The value returned by this function is valid until the control's parent changes for any reason.
+TODO should not be stored anyway TODO use `ParentChanging()`/`ParentChanged()` to destroy/create (respectively) window handles TODO refer to the top of this page for the control model

 It is a programmer error to pass `NULL` for `c`.
 TODO a non-`uiControl`?